Exploring diabetes: Part two – Dispelling myths and misconceptions

 Myth: Diabetes isn’t a serious disease.

-Fact: Diabetes affects over 25 million people in the United States and is the seventh leading cause of death in this country.
-According to the National Diabetes Education Program, your chance of having a heart attack nearly doubles if you have diabetes.
-Sixty-eight percent of diabetics actually die of heart disease or stroke.
-The good news is that good diabetic management practices can reduce your risk of complications.
+Fact: According to the Centers for Disease Control and Prevention (CDC) diabetes affects over 37 million people in the United States and is the eighth leading cause of death in this country.
+The risk of a heart attack nearly doubles for people with diabetes.
+The good news is that effective diabetic management practices can help reduce your risk of complications.

 Myth: Eating too much sugar causes diabetes.

 Fact: A diet high in calories, from any source, can lead to weight gain which is one of the risk factors associated with diabetes.
-However, there are many other risk factors associated with this disease, such as a person’s genetics and age.
-There is research linking the consumption of sugary drinks to diabetes - the American Diabetes Association recommends that we limit our intake of beverages such as regular soda, fruit punch, energy/sports/fruit drinks, etc. to help prevent the onset of diabetes.
+However, many other risk factors are associated with this disease, such as a person’s genetics and age.
+There is research linking the consumption of sugary drinks to diabetes; the CDC recommends limiting intake of beverages such as regular soda, fruit punch and energy/sports/fruit drinks to help prevent the onset of diabetes.

-Myth: People with diabetes should eat special diabetic foods.
+Myth: People with diabetes need to eat special foods.

-Myth: People with diabetes can’t eat sweets, chocolate or starchy foods.
+Myth: People with diabetes can’t eat carbohydrates or starchy foods.

 Did you find this article useful?